jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > notice, and he often spouted the Scottish adage “Many mickles make a
 > muckle”—that is, tiny things add up.

-That reminds me of the
+Reminds me of the
 [Broken Windows Theory](https://en.wikipedia.org/wiki/Broken_windows_theory)
-that so changed NYC.
+that changed NYC.

 > Washington made sure that he returned for dinner precisely at 2:45 P.M. when
 > the first bell sounded for the large midday meal.
 According to legend, the